 I know there will be many friends and family I will likely never see again after the funeral.
 The same thing happened at my dad’s funeral: all of my mother’s friends came.
 It meant a lot to me to see so many friends from far away.
 My mom had passed away six years earlier, and I hadn’t seen most attendees since then.
 Sometime during my dad’s funeral, I realized I wouldn’t see most of them again.
 I had a chance to share with many of my mother’s friends just how much they meant to me, my family, and my mom.
 There was closure.

 Milestone moments can be expensive.
 The costs for travel, lodging, gifts and more add up quickly.
 Setting aside money in a dedicated milestone fund allows me the option of attending the faraway funeral of my beloved uncle.
 When a milestone occurs in your life, will you have the money to be there for your loved ones?

 Sometimes, you know a milestone moment is ahead and can plan accordingly to manage the associated costs.
 For example, perhaps your family has decided to help pay for a “gap year” before your daughter takes off for college so she can travel.
 Or, your BFF from high school had a long engagement to give everyone plenty of time to arrange their trip to her destination wedding in Bora Bora.
 But what will you do when an unexpected milestone occurs?

 Even though he was in his 80s, my uncle was vibrant and active.
 His passing was unexpected.
 I hadn’t thought I’d need to attend his funeral for many years.
-Although I hadn’t specifically planned for my uncle’s funeral, I had planned for an unexpected expense like this by setting aside funds.
+Although I hadn’t specifically planned for my uncle’s funeral this month, I had planned for an unexpected expense like this by setting aside funds.
 If I didn’t have a milestone fund, I would have faced a difficult choice juggling other expenses to manage the cost of attending his funeral… or not going at all.